January 6 committee has footage that challenges Capitol Police findings over alleged role of GOP congressman

 The committee first reached out to Loudermilk last month.
 The committee also indicated it had reviewed evidence that "directly contradicts" previous claims by Republican lawmakers who said security footage from the days before January 6 shows there were "no tours, no large groups, no one with MAGA hats on" at the US Capitol complex.
 Days after the attack, some Democrats began accusing Republicans of providing tours to individuals who later went on to storm the Capitol.

+"We actually had about a dozen people up here that wanted to come and visit, we had them on our office.
+They definitely were, uh, peaceful people that we'd met at church ... they were supporters of the President, they just wanted to be up here as if it was another rally," he told Georgia radio station WBHF on January 6, 2021, from an undisclosed location as rioters were storming the Capitol.

+"We've actually checked on them to make sure they were safe.
+They saw what it was turning into , they immediately turned and went back down the Mall to get away from the crowd here," he added.

-Loudermilk has said this meeting was with his constituents, including families with children.
+In the time since, Loudermilk has characterized the participants in this January 5 meeting as his constituents, including families with children.

 House Republicans suggested they may release video they believe exonerates Loudermilk of any insinuation that he led a so-called "reconnaissance" tour the night before the riot.